-After leaving the flat Barossa Valley on Day 44, I knew I was in for some bumps.
+After leaving a relatively smooth Barossa Valley on Day 44, I knew I was in for some bumps.
 The undulating Adelaide Hills would begin on Day 46 and promptly introduce endless slopes and towering pine plantations.
-Thankfully, I was prepared.
-However, I didn’t anticipate the stunning scenery scattered throughout Warren Conservation Park.
-This unexplored patch of remarkably diverse scrubland fueled my trek right up until my tired bones crumpled in a heap at Scotts Shelter.
+Thankfully, I was prepared; though, I couldn’t anticipate the stunning scenery scattered throughout Warren Conservation Park.
+This patch of remarkably diverse scrubland fueled my trek right up until my tired bones crumpled in a heap at Scotts Shelter.

 Heysen Trail Diary – Day 46

 I left the Rocky Paddock Campground with a surprising amount of enthusiasm, especially considering the extra kilometres I’d endured on Day 45.
 I used this early momentum to make a headstart on the crowds and clamber up the Tower Hill Track toward Warren Tower and the Warren Conservation Park entrance.

 Warren Conservation Park contains 75 different bird species, including the uncommon Brown Treecreeper, Black-chinned Honeyeater, Buff-rumped Thornbill, White-winged Chough and Yellow-rumped Thornbill.

-I knew little about the 363-hectare park when I arrived at its north-eastern gates.
+I knew little about the 363-hectare reserve when I arrived at its north-eastern gates.
 In fact, heading into the Heysen Trail, I barely knew it existed.
 Nevertheless, this secluded section of outer-suburban bushland left a lasting impression.
 After spending the previous two days walking amongst regimentally-planted pines, it felt refreshing to get back into the disorganised wild, if only for a few hours.

 Vibrant stretches of spring-induced banksias, wattles, orchids and other varieties of native blooms lined the winding track as the route took in soaring ridge-high views and delicate valley-floor detail.
 Diversity in abundance, from top to bottom.

 I could feel my drowsy eyes rolling back in my skull just as I reached Scotts Shelter.
 I groggily unpacked my belongings, inflated my sleeping mat, sprawled out on the hut’s wooden bunk and thusly collapsed, stamina drained.